heraldofortuna/heraldofortuna/README.md

 ## I'm a Enginner, Developer, and Teacher!

-- 🔭 I'm currently working as Freelancer Web Developer.
+- 🔭 I'm currently working as Frontend Developer in Valtech.
-- 🌱 I’m currently learning Node and improving my skills on JS.
+- 🌱 I’m currently learning Typescript and improving my skills on React.
 - 👯 I’m looking to collaborate on technology / education projects.
 - 🥅 2022 Goals: Contribute more to dev communities.
 - ⚡ Fun fact: I love play videogames and play my electric guitar.